The Bar Standards Board annual trends report indicates that a very large proportion of women practitioners typically leave the Bar in mid-career.

 After each keynote speech, the Forum meetings include an opportunity to debate a matter of significance for women members of the Bar (e.g. the role of the clerks), and then after the formal part of the evening, drinks are served and attendees have a chance to network.

-The Temple Women’s Forum is not exclusive: members of Middle and Inner Temple are encouraged to bring a guest - male or female, practitioner, judge, head of chambers, clerk or other colleague.
-The event is free, but registration is essential.
+Temple Women’s Forum events are not exclusive: members of Middle and Inner Temple are encouraged to bring a guest - male or female, practitioner, judge, head of chambers, clerk or other colleague.